 Locate your stem cutting

 When taking a Monstera stem cutting you want to make sure that the part of the plant you are cutting is healthy to give you any chance of success.
-You also need to make sure this section of your Monstera has at least one node.
+You also need to make sure this section has at least one node.
 Nodes are stem joints where the ariel roots grow out from.
-They are really easy to spot on Monsteras as they are just below each leaf on the main stem.
-Most nodes on a Monstera plant will have a long ariel root attached but it may happen that some of the newer parts of the plant just have a bump and no root yet.
+They are really easy to spot as they are just below each leaf on the main stem.
+Most nodes on your plant will have a long ariel root attached but it may happen that some of the newer parts of the plant just have a bump and no root yet.

 If you can, try to choose a section of the plant that contains a few nodes, one or more of which have mature aerial roots as this will help speed up the propagation process a little.